contentful/experience-builder-toolkit/packages/components/README.md

 }
 ```

+All components also support passing in custom class names via the `className` prop.
+This allows you to add your own class names to the component, which you can then use to style the component.

 ## withExperienceBuilder util

 We provide a helper function (as a [higher-order-component](https://legacy.reactjs.org/docs/higher-order-components.html)) to make it easier to register your own custom components with Experience Builder.
 This function helps ensure your component has all the required props and is properly registered with Experience Builder.